openstack/kayobe/README.md

     (kayobe-venv) $ kayobe overcloud provision

-After this command has completed the overcloud nodes have should been provisioned with an OS image.
-To deploy the overcloud services:
+After this command has completed the overcloud nodes should have been provisioned with an OS image.
+To configure the overcloud hosts' OS:

+    (kayobe-venv) $ kayobe overcloud host configure

+To deploy the overcloud services in containers:

-    (kayobe-venv) $ kayobe overcloud deploy
+    (kayobe-venv) $ kayobe overcloud service deploy

 Once this command has completed the overcloud nodes should have OpenStack services running in Docker containers.
 Kolla writes out an environment file